akshita-2002/SQL/sqlNotes.md

       - Open source
       - Secure
       - Small footprint (take less space for installation, which means it costs less)
-      - Automation
+      - Automation (Managing everything from terminal)

-- Linux has many flavours , they are called as destros
+- Linux has many flavours , they are called as distros

+- Alpine distro of linux is used in cloud

 ![alt text](<Screenshot (28).png>)

 ## Scaling
  - Increasing number of customers
- - Vertical Scaling => to increase RAM or processors (make it more powerful)
+ - Vertical Scaling => to increase RAM or upgrading the processors (make it more powerful)
  - Horizontal Scaling => add more PC

  ![alt text](<Screenshot (29).png>)